cooper/juno/README.md

 Xcode project isn't a good enough indication, I currently use OS X to develop this software.
 I don't think it's appropriate for Perl, but I have not yet found a great OS X editor.

-I live in the middle of nowhere and prefer the dark chicken meat over white meat.
-I'll drink a Coke if there's no better option, but I'd take a Sunkist, Pepsi or Dr. Pepper first.
-I don't watch much television, but when I do, it's usually on news networks, C-SPAN, and night shows.

-I repair computers and visit people's homes to help with their electronic troubles.
-I've designed websites for local entities in the area.
-I collect computers and have gradually removed items from my home to make more room for them.
-Some of my friends have tagged me a "computer hoarder."

-I always feel that I'm too busy to do anything and therefore accomplish almost nothing.
-I am a lazy procrastinator but work well under the pressure of time limits.
-During my "free time," I ride a motorized bike for hours even further into the middle of nowhere without reason.
-I garden during the summer: Asparagus and onions are my favorite.

 juno-ircd was my first project in Perl — ever.
 Most of my creations in Perl are related to IRC in some way, but I have other projects as well.
 I always look back at things I worked on a month ago and realize how terrible they